You need to be implementing product-led customer success now

 Explicit feedback is also valuable, but technology helps you not only alleviate the burden from your team of manually collecting this data but also helps you be more strategic and granular about how and when you collect this data.

-For example, using user assistance tools like Commandbar, you can shoot out specific surveys at key moments like after using a certain feature for the first time or when confusion is detected.
+For example, using user assistance tools like Command AI, you can shoot out specific surveys at key moments like after using a certain feature for the first time or when confusion is detected.
 This helps you to pinpoint the impact that specific experiences have on your user and collect rich data to either amplify the good or cut out the bad.

 I’m going to talk about chat more in depth below, but I want to quickly mention how valuable it can be for collecting feedback, too.
 If you have chatbots powered by cutting-edge conversational AI, helping you create human-like conversations sans human, your users are more likely to open up and share what they’re feeling.
 They can probe deeper into what your customers are saying to get to the heart of what matters most.